-11. Get Pampered and Relieve Stress at the Asheville Salt Cave
+11. Get Pampered at the Asheville Salt Cave

 Maybe you’re in the mood to find some inner serenity and feel relaxed while the rain softly falls outside.
 The Asheville Salt Cave uses pure pink salt (30 tons of it!) as well as temperature and humidity calibrations to mimic the conditions of the oldest salt mines in the world.